Exane BNP Paribas lifts Barrick Gold Corporation [GOLD] price estimate. Who else is bullish?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GOLD.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Barrick Gold Corporation go to -2.01%.

-There are presently around $16,882 million, or 63.30% of GOLD stock, in the hands of institutional investors.
-The top three institutional holders of GOLD stocks are: VAN ECK ASSOCIATES CORP with ownership of 81,780,010, which is approximately 8.229% of the company’s market cap and around 0.10% of the total institutional ownership; VANGUARD GROUP INC, holding 60,865,349 shares of the stock with an approximate value of $1.02 billion in GOLD stocks shares; and FMR LLC, currently with $886.71 million in GOLD stock with ownership of nearly -11.398% of the company’s market capitalization.
+There are presently around $16,130 million, or 63.30% of GOLD stock, in the hands of institutional investors.
+The top three institutional holders of GOLD stocks are: VAN ECK ASSOCIATES CORP with ownership of 81,780,010, which is approximately 8.229% of the company’s market cap and around 0.10% of the total institutional ownership; VANGUARD GROUP INC, holding 60,865,349 shares of the stock with an approximate value of $973.85 million in GOLD stocks shares; and FMR LLC, currently with $847.52 million in GOLD stock with ownership of nearly -11.398% of the company’s market capitalization.